 The TA First Translation Prize is an annual £2,000 prize for a debut literary translation into English published in the UK.
 The Prize was established in 2017 and generously endowed by Daniel Hahn, with support from the British Council.

-Entry to the 2018 Competition is now open.
+Entry to the 2018 Competition is now closed.

 Daniel Hahn will be judging the inaugural year of the prize, alongside translator Rosalind Harvey and publishing editor and literary consultant Bill Swainson.